 Divert the conversation

-If a conversation just isn’t getting anywhere, it helps to switch the topic away from yourself.
+If a conversation isn’t going anywhere, it helps to switch the topic away from yourself.
 Begin a conversation that revolves around your friend and her life.

-For example, ask about your friend’s grandchildren, her hobbies, and her vacations.
-Be a good friend and be truly interested in what she says.
+For example, ask about your friend’s grandchildren, hobbies, or holidays.
+Be a good friend and be genuinely interested in what she says.

 Set your boundaries and stick to them

-Never let anyone tell you what you need or get yourself into a situation where your needs are not being met.
+Never let anyone tell you what you need or allow your needs to go unmet.
 Set boundaries about what you’re willing to accept from a friendship.
-If someone cannot accept those boundaries, it’s time to end that relationship as it exists.
+If someone purposely crosses those boundaries, it’s time to end that relationship as it exists.

 I’m thankful that the friendship with my colleague served its purpose.
 I also know it’s time to move on.
 I’ve given myself permission to do so without anger.